Cleveland Free Times

 The Cleveland Free Times was an alternative weekly newspaper in Cleveland, Ohio.
+United States.
 Its first issue was published on September 30, 1992.

 The Free Times and Cleveland Scene, a competing weekly paper, were purchased by Times-Shamrock Communications, located in Scranton, Pennsylvania, in June 2008.
-Times-Shamrock is a media company that publishes daily and weekly newspapers throughout Pennsylvania, Virginia, Maryland, Florida, Michigan, and Texas.
-They also own radio stations in Baltimore.
 The Free Times published its final issue on July 16, 2008.
 It merged with Cleveland Scene.

 Noteworthy staff members included Roldo Bartimole.